 Here at the 1933 Furniture Company, it's our job to steer you in the right direction and help refine your choices.
 With more information, we can help you choose a sofa that suits your home, family and lifestyle.
-As we mentioned in a previous blog post, we're not trying to sell you what we have, we're trying to help you buy what you want.
 With some forward planning and measuring, here’s a checklist of things to do before you go sofa shopping.

 1. Know who the sofa is for

 When customers come to us for advice we first ask who the sofa is for and how the room will be used.
 This gives us a chance to start thinking about functionality as well as style: How many people need to be seated at once?
 Do you have pets or children?
 Will elderly or disabled people be using the sofa?

 Living spaces these days need to be multi-functional, so knowing how the space will be used through the week helps us determine a style and configuration that suits comfortably into your daily life.
 Remember — a sofa is more than somewhere to sit down!

 You might know your room off by heart, but recollections from memory get lost in translation.
 If you take photos and a short video clip of your room, it will really give us a sense of your space and what we have to work with.
 It’s also a handy reference guide when you walk through our store and try to picture a piece in your room.
 Make sure to do a full 360 sweep of the room, making note of the entrance and access.